 In summary, at the end of the 1920s and despite the international financial crash of 1929, a total of 22,345 kilometers of track were registered.
 Furthermore, in the second half of the 1930s, under the mandate of President Lázaro Cárdenas, a nationalist policy was implemented based on the Six-Year Plan which, among its objectives, proposed to expand State intervention in the economy to guarantee the growth of the nation and the equitable distribution of wealth.

-In terms of railroads, this implied maintaining and extending the railroad network in order to complete Mexico's geographic integration, as had been established since the Porfiriato.
+In terms of railroads, this implied maintaining and extending the railroad network to complete Mexico's geographic integration, as had been established since the Porfiriato.
 Thus, in 1936, the Secretariat of Communications and Public Works (SCOP) was commissioned to project and lay the Sonora-Baja California and Southeastern Railroad tracks, among others.
 A year later, President Cárdenas expropriated FNM's assets for public utility.

 During the 1940s, the railroad regained its status as the most widely used means of communication for the movement of cargo and passengers.
-In fact, transportation needs increased due to the development of the national economy and also as a consequence of World War II.
+Transportation needs increased due to the development of the national economy and also as a consequence of World War II.
 In November 1942, the governments of Mexico and the United States initiated a joint plan to modernize the FNM network, which came to fruition four years later when the railroad rehabilitation program was put into effect.
 This included: installation of heavier rails, improvement of ballast, track replacement, construction of warehouses and terminals, modernization of workshops, and, of course, acquisition of traction and hauling equipment.

 However, in the following decades, that is, from 1950 to 1980, the railroads lost the fight against the motor carriers and the governments had to participate directly and indirectly, to a greater or lesser extent, in the financial rescue of their respective companies.
 Another factor that had a negative impact was that the Mexican State did not manage, during this period, to concentrate the railroad network in a single entity.
 On the one hand, there were the FNM, then the SCOP railroads, and finally, those still in the hands of private investors.